margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## A Real Man ##
 A real man would say go for it, do it
 There's nothing wrong with you
-You have it all within baby
+You have it all within
 I believe in you
 I see the good in you
 I know who you are down deep